DomIRC/domirc.github.io/registration/index.md

 > /msg NickServ IDENTIFY \<password\>

-Of course, replace `<password>` by the password you used to register.
+Of course, replace `<password>` with the password you used to register.
 If you are not using your registered nickname, please specify it before the password.

 To group another nickname to your account, take it then use the following command: